This Is My Hand: Content

 The ten-track album was released on translucent red and black vinyl, compact disc, and digital download with Asthmatic Kitty, in the UK on 15 September 2014 and in the US on 16 September 2014.
 It was produced by Zac Rae and Shara Worden, and mixed and mastered by S. Husky Hoskulds.
 Album layout and design is by DM Stith, and the cover photograph is by Bernd Preiml.
 This Is My Hand is described as percussive art-pop that incorporates elements of chamber pop and cabaret, with haunting vocals and opera theatrics.
 Worden wrote the album imagining a tribe of people gathered around a fire, who were making music together, telling stories and hearing stories from shaman, and it explores themes of self-acceptance, sensuality, and community.
 She was also reading Daniel Levitin's book The World in Six Songs, and drew inspiration from Jared Diamond's book on human evolution, The Third Chimpanzee, and Matthew Barney and Jonathan Bepler's operatic and experimental film, River of Fundament, which Worden recorded for, while she was writing This Is My Hand.
 The album draws comparison to the music of St. Vincent, These New Puritans, and the Sufjan Steven's album Age of Adz.

 The final song "Apparition" contains lyrics from French poet Stéphane Mallarmé's poem "Apparition," with Worden describing the adapted story as being about a child, who is visited and enraptured by a ghost with a hat made of light.
 The song "Pressure" was released as a single on 2 September 2014.
 The music video for "Lover/Killer" was directed by Jean-Paul Frenay and released on 27 November 2014.
 It features footage of a man held at gunpoint, who is blinded by a mysterious creature, and a woman who is drowned.
 The man fires the gun and emerges out of the water to greet himself, and the woman awakes and leaves the man behind.
-Frenay explains in an interview with Flood, that he "fell in love with the hypnotic mood of the song and the very suggestive and abstract lyrics.
+Frenay explains in an interview with Flood Magazine, that he "fell in love with the hypnotic mood of the song and the very suggestive and abstract lyrics.
 This music video is a metaphor of the rupture between the past and future, the idea of leaving something/some part of you behind to move forward, to be replaced by a new version of you."